jiaojiaojane/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+Idea 1: posture on chairs to remind for sitting posture, cultivate habit for healthy spines by keep sitting traight!

+Idea 2: Get the right angle to draw everything!

+Idea 3: Play music when stepping into the shower.

+Idea 4: Send reminder to the parents when their children are apart from them in a certain distance to avoid losing their children in public space.

+Idea 5: detect the skin color to find the matching foundation color

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 **\*\*\*Pick one of these designs to prototype.\*\*\***